irzen/cross-and-nulls_console/README.md

 # cross-and-nulls_console
-Game "noughts and crosses" with field larger then 3x3.
+Game "noughts and crosses" with field larger than 3x3.

 Aim: Obtain an experience coding different states of the game (menu, gameloop) and sockets.